aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldtc/typeidentifier/_index.md

 title: FieldTC.TypeIdentifier
 linktitle: TypeIdentifier
 second_title: Aspose.Words for .NET API Reference
-description: FieldTC property.
+description: FieldTC TypeIdentifier property.
 Gets or sets a type identifier for this field which is typically a letter in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.fields/fieldtc/typeidentifier/